rhythmbrains/RhythmCateg-1/README.md

 The session goes over multiple rhythmic patterns with increasing difficulty (also different beat periods can be used in the future releases).

+All important parameters can be found in `/lib/getTrainingParameters.m`.
+The file should be sufficiently commented to make sense.

 &nbsp;